The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 The problem

-The problem often comes from teams relying on outdated systems to manage assets, such as spreadsheets, email chains, and folder hierarchies.
+The problem often comes from the fact that teams rely on obsolete systems to manage assets, such as spreadsheets, email chains, and folder hierarchies.
 Without a central point for files, approvals, and feedback, you risk wasting time, duplicating work, and missing deadlines.

 Statistics that highlight the problem

-• 31% of marketers say that the lack of structured workflows is a major barrier to increasing content production.
+• 31% marketers say the lack of structured workflows is a major barrier to increasing content production.

-• Because of inefficiency, businesses are losing on average 20 to 30% of their turnover each year.
+• Due to inefficiency, businesses lose on average 20 to 30% of their turnover each year.

-Disorganized workflows waste time and lead to errors, such as publishing outdated visuals or missing key approval steps.
+In the high-tech and home appliance industry, disorganized workflows can cause outdated visuals to be published or key approval steps to be missed.
 These mistakes can prove costly in the ever-changing world of workflow management and e-commerce photography studios.

 The solution